Are mice or other pests invading your hard-earned food storage? Protect your pantry from unwanted pests with these Mouse Proof Food Storage Ideas.

 Anything not airtight or contained within packaging that mice and rats chew up for bedding need to be stored differently.
 Large Rubbermaid bins are airtight and a great way to keep the foil packets and pouches from falling prey to building a nest and revealing a tasty reward that draws all of the other critters in.

-One of my all time favorite storage containers for large bulk storage is a 5 gallon food-grade bucket with a Gamma Lid.
-They seal tight and keep everything down to the smallest pests out!
+One of my all-time favorite bulk food storage containers is a 5-gallon food-grade bucket with a Gamma Lid.
+They’re great mouse proof storage, they seal tight and keep everything down to the smallest pests out!

 These are just a few ways that you can keep pests out of your home and hopefully will help you keep your hard-earned food storage protected.
 No one wants to grab a package off the pantry shelf only to have the contents fall out onto the floor through a mouse-chewed hole!